TheOtherRolesAU/TheOtherRoles/README.md

 |----------|:-------------:|
 | Spy Spawn Chance |
 | Spy Can Die To Sheriff |
-| Impostors Can Kill Anyyone If There Is A Spy | This allows the Impostors to kill both the Spy and their Impostor partners
+| Impostors Can Kill Anyone If There Is A Spy | This allows the Impostors to kill both the Spy and their Impostor partners
 -----------------------